ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_overall_vm-encrypt/guide.en-gb.md

 ---
-title: "KMS - Overview of solutions for encrypting VMs"
+title: "KMS for VMware on OVHcloud - VM encryption use case scenarios"
-excerpt: "Discover the solutions available to you for encrypting VMs with or without OVHcloud KMS in Hosted Private Cloud VMware on OVHcloud"
+excerpt: "Discover the solutions available to you for encrypting VMs with or without OKMS in your managed OVHcloud Hosted Private Cloud VMware vSphere"
-updated: 2024-08-09
+updated: 2024-08-26
 ---

 <style>